-Successful candidates become ‘Associates’ and commit to a two-year period teaching in a school serving a low socioeconomic community, while concurrently undertaking a Master of Teaching (Secondary).
+Successful candidates become ‘Associates’ and commit to a two-year period teaching in a school serving a low socioeconomic community, while concurrently undertaking a Master of Teaching (Secondary)(Professional Practice).

-Applicants must have completed (or be soon to complete) at least a bachelor degree and must not already have a degree in education.
-They need to have completed a major study in a learning area taught at high school (i.e. maths, English, science, geography, history, foreign languages, music, science or art).
+Candidates must have completed (or be in the final stage of completing) at least a Bachelor Degree in any discipline by the end of the year.
+They need to have completed a major study in a learning area taught at high school (i.e. maths, English, science, geography, history, foreign languages, music, or art).

 Associates are matched to a Teach For Australia partner school to fill an actual vacancy and to meet the unique needs of each school’s profile, curriculum, subjects and culture.
-Teach For Australia is currently partnered with schools across metropolitan, regional and remote communities in the Australian Capital Territory, the Northern Territory, Tasmania, Victoria and Western Australia.
+Teach For Australia currently places Associates in schools across metropolitan, regional and remote communities in the Northern Territory, Tasmania, Victoria and Western Australia.

-The program kicks off with 13 weeks of intensive online and in-residence training, commencing in October.
+The program begins with 13 weeks of intensive online and in-residence training, commencing in November.
 Associates learn about both the practice and theory of teaching, with a particular focus on working in disadvantaged contexts.
 Associates are given access to teacher coaches, an in-school mentor and an academic mentor.

 Actual salaries vary, as Associates are employed by the relevant state or territory government department or directorate or school, according to their specific placement.